Gun Violence and the Police

 Police misconduct must be subject to a clear and consistent scale for discipline.
 The civilian complaint process must be user-friendly, and police shootings and use-of-force complaints should be reviewed by internal police units that complete their work quickly and are transparent with the public about their findings.12New York and Los Angeles, for example, have a consistent process to investigate all firearm discharges, and the internal review divisions report directly to senior executive staff.
 See New York City Police Department, “Use of Force Report, 2018,” https://on.nyc.gov/2UqW4eP; Los Angeles Police Department, “Use of Force Review Division,” https://bit.ly/2BVuujt.
 Misconduct should also be subject to review by external civilian boards with independent authority to investigate complaints and make findings, ideally empowered to issue subpoenas and make binding recommendations.13While research in this area is still developing, one study of eight medium- to large-size cities found that police misconduct complaints are sustained more often when the results of internal affairs investigations are reviewed by civilian oversight boards.
 William Terrill and Jason R. Ingram, “Citizen Complaints against the Police: An Eight-City Examination Article,” Police Quarterly (October 2015), https://doi.org/10.1177/1098611115613320.

 Potentially criminal use of force also requires thorough, independent investigation and prosecution.
 Too often, local district attorneys have a real or perceived conflict of interest when deciding whether or how to charge police officers with crimes.
-Indeed, in 99 percent of fatal police shootings since 2013, the officer has not been charged with a crime.14Everytown analysis of Mapping Police Violence 2013–2019.
-Also see The Root, “White Men Can’t Murder: Why White Cops Are Immune to the Law,” June 22, 2017, https://bit.ly/3dyvKqp which found that white officers served time in prison for killing Black civilians in only three cases between 2007 and 2017.
+Indeed, in 84 percent of fatal shooting by police the officer was not charged with a crime.14Everytown analysis of 2018-2022 Mapping Police Violence data (accessed February 22, 2023), based on Fatal Encounters media tracking, LexisNexis searches, public records requests, and crowdsourced updates.
+This may underestimate the number of officers charged or convicted if the shooting was not reported in the media or happened years after the killing and therefore was reported as unknown or pending investigation in the dataset.
+Of the 6,394 people shot and killed by police, Mapping Police Violence identified 83 who had been charged, of which 14 were convicted of a crime.
+A 2017 analysis, by Michael Harriot published in The Root, found that officers served time in prison for killing Black civilians in only three cases between 2007 and 2017.
 As an alternative, accountability requires the regular appointment of independent prosecutors, including in cases when a civilian is shot or there is a legacy of misconduct by local officials.

 Finally, police officers who use excessive force should not be shielded from civil liability by “qualified immunity,” a judicial doctrine that makes it nearly impossible for civilians who are hurt or killed to obtain monetary damages after a constitutional violation has occurred.